Neel-29/Car-Game/README.md

 The player's score increases each time an enemy car passes the bottom of the screen.
 Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to suggest improvements or report bugs.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-This project is licensed under the MIT License - see the LICENSE file for details.